 I went to Georgia for one reason: I wanted new mountains.

-The Mestia to Ushguli trek had been on my list for a while.
-It’s a four-day hike through Upper Svaneti, Georgia’s most postcard-perfect mountain region, where medieval towers dot the hillsides and cows have right of way.
-The trail links two mountain towns—Mestia and Ushguli—passing through Svan villages, valleys, and ridgelines that feel stuck in another century.
+The Mestia to Ushguli trek had been sitting on my list for a while.
+It’s a 4-day hike through Upper Svaneti, Georgia’s most visually ridiculous mountain region, where medieval towers dot the hillsides and cows have right of way.
+The trail connects Mestia to Ushguli, passing through remote Svan villages, wide valleys, and ridgelines that feel like they belong in another century.

 Quick Facts: Mestia Ushguli Trek